Caster/siflawler-php/README.md

   1. Create your own PHP file, based on the test files in the repository.
 Really, you only need to include the `siflawler.php` class loader, that will be all.

-  1. Write a JSON configuration file *(TODO: I want to make it possible to pass a string or object with configuration)* and pass its filename to the `Crawler` constructor as follows:
+  1. Write a JSON configuration file and pass its filename to the `Crawler` constructor as follows:

       ```php
       $crawler = new \siflawler\Crawler('/path/to/config.json');
       ```

+      Alternatively, you can pass the JSON as a string, you can pass a `\stdClass` object or you can even pass an associative array.
+Whatever you prefer, siflawler will (try to) understand it.

   1. Start crawling.

       ```php